-Meridian 2015 2014 Consulting to the Human Resources committee 0.17 0.09 Willis Towers Watson Consulting to the Human Resources committee - 0.04 Consulting to human resources management compensation consulting and market data services for executives and non-executives 0.03 0.15 benefit and pension actuarial consulting services for our Canadian and U.S. operations 2.77 2.53 • pension administration services for our Canadian and U.S. operations 1.85 2.01 Consulting to the Governance committee preparing a report on director compensation - 0.03 All other fees - - Total fees \$ 4.82 \$ 4.85
+Willis Towers Watson 2016 2015 Consulting to the Governance committee preparing a report on director compensation 0.04 All other fees compensation consulting and market data services for executives and non-executives 0.05 0.03 benefit and pension actuarial consulting services for our Canadian and U.S. operations 2.65 2.77 • pension administration services for our Canadian and U.S. operations 1.92 1.85 preparing a report on LP director compensation 0.03 insurance placement and advice 1.40 Total fees \$ 6.09 \$ 4.65